 - Helpful apps designed to support literacy in the classroom include: Voice Dream Reader, Epic, and Dyslexia Toolbox.

 Pique your readers' curiosity!
 This newest edition features lively comprehension practice with high-interest topics that are sure to motivate your students.
 Audio is available.

 Pique your readers' curiosity!
 This newest edition features lively comprehension practice with high-interest topics that are sure to motivate your students.
 Audio is available.View Product →

 If you are working with a student with dyscalculia, you may find that he or she has a root knowledge of basic facts, learned through memorization.
 However, while some dyscalculia students know the answers, they don’t understand the logic behind them.
 This can cause challenges, especially as the math curriculum progresses.

-Students with attention issues may need additional help keeping themselves focused.
-Offer your students graph paper so they can ensure equations are lined up properly.
+- Students with attention issues may need additional help keeping themselves focused.
+Offer graph paper so students can ensure equations are lined up properly.
 Additionally, suggest using a blank sheet of paper to cover up extraneous information on a worksheet or test paper to help students stay on task.

 Some students may face challenges with writing assignments because they can’t easily organize their thoughts on paper, while others may lack the memory recall to correctly spell words they memorized for last week’s spelling test.
-If you’re working with a student who struggles with writing, here are a few techniques to consider.
+Here are a few teaching strategies for students who struggle with writing.

 - Rubbing palms of hands together

 - Clasping hands together and stretching upwards